Mark Bailey (rugby union): Academic career

-Bailey was elected to a fellowship at Gonville and Caius College, Cambridge in 1986 and was appointed to lectureship in local history at the University of Cambridge in 1991.
-In 1996, he left both positions and became a fellow at Corpus Christi.
-In 1999 he was appointed Head of Leeds Grammar School.
+Bailey was elected to a fellowship at Gonville and Caius College, Cambridge in 1986.
+He was additionally a lecturer in local history at the Board of Continuing Education, University of Cambridge in 1991.
+In 1996, he left both positions and became a fellow at Corpus Christi College, Cambridge.
+In 1999, he was appointed headmaster of Leeds Grammar School, an all-boys independent school in Leeds, West Yorkshire.
+He was also elected a Fellow of the Royal Historical Society (FRHistS) the same year.

 In 2010 Bailey left Leeds to spend one term as a visiting fellow in medieval history at All Souls College, Oxford.
-He then took up the post of professor of later medieval history at the University of East Anglia that year.
-In 2011 he succeeded George Martin Stephen as high master of St Paul's School, London, a role he held until June 2020.
-His position was taken up by Sally-Anne Huang and he returned to the University of East Anglia as a professor.
+He then took up the post of Professor of Later Medieval History at the University of East Anglia (UEA) that year.
+In 2011, however, he succeeded George Martin Stephen as high master of St Paul's School, London, a role he held until June 2020.
+During this time, he maintained a link with UEA as a visiting professor.
+In 2020, he was succeeded as high master by Sally-Anne Huang, and he returned to the University of East Anglia.

-Bailey was invited to deliver the Ford Lectures in British History at the University of Oxford in 2019, which were published in 2021 by Oxford University Press (After the Black Death: Economy, society, and the law in fourteenth-century England).
+Bailey was invited to deliver the Ford Lectures in British History at the University of Oxford in 2019; these were published in 2021 by Oxford University Press as After the Black Death: Economy, society, and the law in fourteenth-century England.
 He has written seven books and published a number of academic articles on the economy and society of medieval England.
 In 2014 he published The Decline of Serfdom in late medieval England: from bondage to freedom.